-The Principal, RSE Coordinator and Heads of RE and Science will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of pupils work at regular intervals.
-The Link Governor for RE and RSE will also be part of the evaluation process.
+The Principal, Designated Safeguarding Lead, CPHSE Coordinator and Heads of RE and Science will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of pupils work at regular intervals.
+The Link Governor for RE and is also part of the evaluation process.
 The programme will be evaluated biannually by student feedback / response sheets / needs assessment given to pupils, and / or by discussion with pupils, staff and parents.
 The results of the evaluation should be reported to these groups of interested parties and their suggestions sought for improvements.
-Governors will consider all such evaluations and suggestions before amending the policy.
-Governors remain ultimately responsible for the policy.
+The local governing board will consider all such evaluations and suggestions before amending the policy.
+The local governing board remain ultimately responsible for the policy.

-June 2022
+June 2024

 Signed: Date:

-Chair of the Governing Body
+Chair of the local governing board

-Review Date: June 2024
+Review Date: June 2026